jshergal/tinify-net-unofficial/README.md

 ```

 __*Note:*__
-Because both `OptimizedImage` and `ImageResult` objects maintain an internal buffer of the image data, you should be sure to call their `Dispose` methods or wrap them in a using block/statement.
+Because both `OptimizedImage` and `ImageResult` objects maintain an internal buffer
+of the image data, which has been rented from the [ArrayPool](https://learn.microsoft.com/en-us/dotnet/api/system.buffers.arraypool-1),
+you should be sure to `Dispose` of them so that the buffer is returned to the pool.
-Both objects implement both `IDisposable` and `IAsyncDisposable`
+Both objects implement both `IDisposable` and `IAsyncDisposable` so that they
+can be easily wrapped in either using blocks or statements.

 ## Running tests